ClareBee/skills_matrix/security_principles/A10_Insufficient_Logging_Monitoring.md

 - Use of higher-risk functionality e.g. network connections, addition or deletion of users, changes to privileges, assigning users to tokens, adding or deleting tokens, use of systems admin privileges, etc.

 **Event attributes:**
-- when, where, who, what, codes etc
+- When, where, who, what, codes etc

 **Exclude:**
-- access tokens, source code, sensitive data, session identification values, db connection strings, encryption keys, etc.
+- Access tokens, source code, sensitive data, session identification values, db connection strings, encryption keys, etc.

 ---